eclipse7723/movian-plugin-uaserials/README.md

 ## ...Or Build

-If you want newest version, please clone repository and Run `build.py`
+If you want the newest version, please clone repository and Run `build.py`

 ## Install plugin